garagehive/garagehive.github.io/docs/garagehive-trial-adding-items-and-labour-to-a-jobsheet.md

 > To move between cells, you can press the tab button or use the front and back arrows.

 ### Adding items and labour in the jobsheet using service packages
-The second method to add items and labour lines to a jobsheet is through service packages.
-Click on **Look Up** at the top-level navigation bar and select **Service Packages** on the submenus.
-From the list that appears, select a service package that applies to the vehicle on the jobsheet.
-The items and labour lines are automatically added to the jobsheet.
+The second method to add items and labour lines to a jobsheet is through service packages:
+1. Click on **Look Up** at the top-level navigation bar and select **Service Packages** from the submenus.
+2. From the list that appears, select a service package that applies to the vehicle on the jobsheet.
+3. The items and labour lines are automatically added to the jobsheet.

 ![](media/garagehive-trial-adding-items-and-labour-to-a-jobsheet3.gif)